bevhatzl/react-portfolio/README.md

 This is my portfolio created using React.
-The link to the deployed site is here: https://bevhatzl.github.io/react-portfolio/#/
+The link to the deployed site is here: https://bevhatzl.github.io/react-portfolio/#/ I used react-router-hash-link to allow scroll to top of page when clicking links.

 # Table of Contents
 * [Instructions](#instructions)